paritytech/ink-waterfall/README.md

 export INK_EXAMPLES_PATH=/path/to/ink/examples/
 canvas --tmp --dev > /tmp/canvas.log 2>&1 &

-# by default you will see the Firefox GUI and
+# by default you will see the Firefox GUI and the
-# the tests interacting with it
+# tests interacting with it
 cargo test

-# …you can also start the tests headless though,
+# …you can also start the tests headless though, then
-# then you won't see anything
+# you won't see anything
 cargo test --features headless

+# handy for debugging:
+# you can prevent the test suite from closing the browser
+# window. then you can still interact with the browser after
+# the test failed/succeeded.
+export WATERFALL_CLOSE_BROWSER=false
+cargo test
 ```

 By default, the `canvas-ui` published at [https://paritytech.github.io/canvas-ui](https://paritytech.github.io/canvas-ui)